 What your horse likes will be individual to your horse, but most horses have a place on their body they like having scratched or rubbed.
 This can be a reward for obedience.

-Many horses enjoy the mental stimulation of a lesson if it doesn't involve endless repetition.
+Many horses will enjoy the mental stimulation of a lesson providing it doesn’t involve endless repetition.